The walks

 The fitness trail

-A fitness trail laid out near the stadium and that goes around the Clausonnes hill, and that invites you to take physical exercises on the wooden equipment.
+A fitness trail close to the stadium that runs around the Clausonnes hill, inviting you to exercise on wooden equipment.

 Documents